istio/enhancements/features/distroless_images.md

 - [x] Any necessary tooling to use/debug the feature has been implemented and is complete.

-YES - we essentially depend on Kubernetes Ephemeral Containers and document how to sue it
+YES - we essentially depend on Kubernetes Ephemeral Containers and document how to use it.

 **Bugs**